UCAS (Universities and Colleges Admissions Service)

 With Acquia Cloud Platform, UCAS has significantly reduced its in-house administration and maintenance workload, freeing its employees to work on value-added services that support its student and institutional communities.
 The improvement in web stability, with no unplanned outages since the Drupal and cloud deployment, helps UCAS optimize its significant commercial advertising revenues, too.

 The UCAS.com site experiences some 110 million hits, with spikes around key application and confirmation dates in January and August.
 In 2018, applicant feedback showed 92% satisfaction, and advisers at schools and colleges report overall satisfaction of 95% with UCAS services.

 Andy Irving comments, “UCAS has adopted a buy-not-build strategy, which leads naturally to cloud and managed services.
 Acquia absolutely works in that space, and is a fantastic fit for UCAS.
 We want to retain the analytics and business intelligence aspects, and allow Acquia to manage the web, Drupal and related software- and platform-as-a-service components.

-“In the four years since adopting the Acquia Cloud Enterprise platform, we have experienced far more web traffic than we predicted, and Acquia has accommodated that rise easily and efficiently.
+“In the four years since adopting the Acquia Cloud Platform, we have experienced far more web traffic than we predicted, and Acquia has accommodated that rise easily and efficiently.